saint88/netology-task/README.md

 # netology-ui-task

-UI Autotests for testing new form
+Autotests for netology of patterns topic